fbpx

 Employees have the right to reasonable accommodations.
 When the request is unreasonable, the employer is not required to grant it if it would create an “undue hardship” for the employer to provide.
 Undue hardship is defined the same as in the Americans With Disabilities Act.
 An “undue hardship” is a significant difficulty or expense caused by the requested accommodation relative to the employer’s operations, resources, and circumstances.

 For example, imagine an employee working for a multinational corporation worth billions of dollars.
 It would likely not be an undue hardship for the company to temporarily assign a warehouse worker to a light-duty position.
-That employer has the resources to find an alternative and make reasonable accommodations for the employee.
+That employer has the resources to find an alternative and reasonably accommodate the employee.

 When is an Accommodation Unreasonable?